johncmacy/xlsxwriter-tables/README.md

 The class is flexible enough to handle both class instances and dicts.
 Classes can be nested inside of dicts (`romeo` is an instance of `State` in the example).
 Likewise, dicts can be properties of class instances (`symbols`, a `dict`, is a property of each `State` instance).
 The same syntax is used to access nested values of both classes and dicts.

-## Nested Fields Syntax
+## Field Separator Syntax

-The default separator character is the dot (`.`).
-Custom characters can be specified.
+The default field separator is the dot (`.`), but custom characters can be specified.
 For instance, to assimilate Django's ORM-style "dunder" syntax for querying fields, use `separator='__'`.
 Columns would then use this like so:

 ``` py
 ...